jbogarin/go-cisco-spark-resty/docs/OrganizationsApi.md

 # **GetOrganization**
-> Organization GetOrganization($orgId)
+> Organization GetOrganization($orgID)

 Shows details for an organization, by ID.

 Shows details for an organization, by ID.
-Specify the org ID in the orgId parameter in the URI.
+Specify the org ID in the orgID parameter in the URI.

 ### Parameters